Continental Army encampment

-Discover the life of a Revolutionary War solider
+Discover the life of a Revolutionary War soldier

 The life of a Revolutionary War soldier is vividly portrayed in a re-created Continental Army encampment.
-Historical interpreters describe and depict daily routines of American soldiers during the last year of the war, with demonstrations of military drills, musket and artillery firing, 18th-century surgical and medical practices, and the role of the quartermaster in managing troop supplies.
+Historical interpreters describe and depict daily routines of American soldiers, with demonstrations of military drills, musket and seasonal artillery firing, 18th-century surgical and medical practices, and the role of the quartermaster in managing troop supplies.

-The encampment represents two companies of soldiers – one quarter of a regiment.
-The setting includes a dozen soldiers’ tents, an office for an adjutant or secretary, two captains’ quarters and an earthen “kitchen” for one company.
-There are several regimental features – quarters for a colonel, surgeon and quartermaster – and a women’s area with makeshift shelters.
-Women who followed the army were related to soldiers and earned wages by performing domestic chores such as laundry.
+Representing two companies of American soldiers (one-quarter of a regiment), the encampment features rows of soldiers’ tents, an office for an adjutant or secretary, two captains’ quarters and an earthen “kitchen” modeled after specifications in Baron von Steuben’s 1779 “Regulations for the Order and Discipline of the Troops of the United States.”
+There are several regimental features – quarters for a colonel, surgeon and quartermaster – as well as makeshift dwellings to represent shelter for female relatives of soldiers who followed the army and earned wages for performing domestic chores.

 Learn about the Siege of Yorktown and explore the life of a Revolutionary War soldier with our tickets and packages specials.

 Tickets and packages specials: